DJTechnoo/professional-programming/proprog.md

 ### Code I think is bad
 In the file [badCodeThomas.js]
+To update the status of a task, the user must enter a text.
+I think the placement of the submit-form and the related code is a bit off, a bit messy, and ideally would've been moved to a different place, it's own file perhaps.

+### Refactoring
-Small refactoring I did was after finishing writing the front-end and back-end part for the update task status function, I realized an ID I needed for the HTTP request, that I'd been sending as a prop all the way through the program, was already available for use in the back-end through "auth".
-Thus making parts of the code written quite unnecessary.
+Small refactoring I did was after finishing writing the front-end and back-end part for the "update task status" function, I realized an ID I needed for the HTTP request, that I'd been sending as a prop all the way through the program, was already available for use in the back-end through "auth".
+Thus making parts of the code written quite unnecessary, I then removed it promptly.

 Regarding professionalism in programming I ultimately feel I have some ways to go.
-I've definitely realized it is an important pursuit as to become a good, valuable programmer and employee in the future, so it's something I'll dedicate more time to.
+I've definitely realized it is an important pursuit as to become a good, valuable programmer and employee in the future, so it's something make sure to dedicate more time to.